SumiSastri/nodeJs-and-server-side-javascript/websockets/README.md

 - Node can not notify the browser/ user that the message has been updated in a live-chat app
 - The only way to achieve this behavior with HTTP requests is to do something called polling.
 With polling, every few seconds we send an HTTP request to check for updates
+- The analogy is of kids in a car asking the parents when they are going to arrive every second which is what polling does
+- An event based library tells you when there is an update listening to an event and then what to do, the analogy is that the parents tell the kids they will notify them when they arrive, and unless they do that, they have not arrived.
 - One WebSocket library is Socket.IO that works for both the browser and for Node.
-The advantage of this library is that if a browser is older and does not support WebSockets, it will default back to polling and it has that functionality built in so it will always work, even if it's not as efficient with older browsers.
+The advantage of this library is that if a browser is older and does not support WebSockets, it will default back to polling and it has that functionality built in so it will always work.

 How to get sockets running in a project.